-Although our Batch Deposit support functionality works with any payment processor that batches your daily sales into one deposit and sends those in one deposit to your bank account a few days later, the most popular payment processor with our users is Stripe - so we have additional integration with Stripe to ensure that batch deposits are as simple as possible.
+Although our Batch Deposit support functionality for MyWorks Sync works with any payment processor that batches your daily sales into one deposit and sends those in one deposit to your bank account a few days later, the most popular payment processor with our users is Stripe - so we have additional integration with Stripe to ensure that batch deposits are as simple as possible.

 You can read how to set up Batch Support here.
 This takes care of the initial setup.